JoJo Siwa on Manufacturing Attention, Dissociating, and Escaping the Persona

 “Welcome to the party,” JoJo Siwa says as she opens the door to her hotel room, the penthouse of a conspicuous chain smack dab in the middle of Times Square.
 She’s smiling as she escorts us into the carpeted room, her candy aura mixing with the musky air.

 “I don’t know why she’s staying here.”
-Her publicist had said as he led us through the crowded lobby.
+Her publicist had said when he led us through the crowded lobby.

 “When I’m in that Karma beast makeup, I am in it and feeling it.
 I am that person,” JoJo says, sitting with a pristine posture upright on the sofa.
 “But then when I’m chilling at the Crown Plaza in my NYPD shirt, doing an interview, then going on a bike ride – that’s also me.”